Dewmith/inlab-bidsify/README.md

   `pip install mne pip install mne_bids`
 - Modify the “bids_configurator.txt” file for the “input_path” (subNN folder containing .bdf files) and “out_path” (bids folder) variables.
   *WARNING: paths must not be relative!*
+  Other information can be modified in this file.

 To execute the code:`python3 create_bids_fron_n_bdf.py`